quickapps/cms/plugins/Search/README.rst

         ]
     ]);

-This particular engine (GenericEngine) will apply a series of filters (converts to lowercase, remove line breaks, etc) to words list extracted from each entity being indexed.
+This particular engine (GenericEngine) will apply a series of filters (converts to lowercase, remove line breaks, etc) to a list of words extracted from each entity being indexed.
 For more details check "Generic Engine" documentation.

 Searching Entities
 ------------------